CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 Consequently, for the ACI Provider, using the name of the provided tDn for named relation MOs means the DN input may not match the resolved tDn, potentially causing provider errors.
 Due to this change, we decided to expose only configurable attributes as input for resources, requiring the name attribute instead of the DN for named relationships.

-To ensure the final plan matches the applied state, old-style attributes representing a Distinguished Name (DN) of a named relation must be resolved into the correct target Distinguished Name (tDn).
+To ensure the final plan matches the applied state, legacy attributes representing a Distinguished Name (DN) of a named relation must be resolved into the correct target Distinguished Name (tDn).
 This requires the object to exist when establishing the relationship; failure to do so will cause the provider to panic.
-This issue can be avoided by using new-style resources where a configurable attribute is utilized.
+This issue can be avoided by using redefined resources where a configurable attribute is utilized.

 ## Changes to Child Objects in Configuration

 In migrated resources, all child Managed Objects (MOs) are represented in the configuration as a map or a list of maps, rather than single attribute types (such as string, boolean, or integer).
-This approach ensures the configuration closely resembles the model, allowing for the addition of new attributes to a child without causing breaking changes.
+This approach ensures the configuration closely resembles the model, allowing for the addition of redefined attributes to a child without causing breaking changes.

 ## Changed Child Objects in Payloads